 Whatever you do, DO NOT try to start the engine at this point.
 It is most likely hydro locked, and trying to start it may cause or worsen any damage that already has occurred.

 Your air filter box will likely be full of water at this point.
-The box needs to be cleaned to prevent more water or dirt from entering the engine.
+The box must be cleaned to prevent more water or dirt from entering the engine.

 - Remove the seat.
 Open the airbox and remove the filter.
-If you got a Honda, also remove the little crankcase filter.
+If you have a Honda, also remove the little crankcase filter.

 - Open the airbox drain plug, or remove the whole box if it cannot be drained.